Owning one's self

 - To experience the depth of asana and real freedom, the sense of contact between the skin and the air is vital as it allows for a greater awareness of energy and a deeper understanding of our being.

 Nude yoga classes may be a challenge, but personal practise (temperature permitting) is best done naked.
-This section of the site has a few ideas for practise, but for those with a serious intent to unclothe yoga poses and advance their practice, get sapphire membership to access the yoga teachers area where not only are there lots of nude images, there are detailed descriptions of the major asanas and advanced instructions for practise.
+This section of the site has a few ideas for practise, but for those with a serious intent to unclothe yoga poses and advance their practice, get opal membership to access the yoga asana area where not only are there lots of nude images, there are detailed descriptions of the major asanas and advanced instructions for practise.

 By Anmol Mehta